Bachelor of science in Software Engineering

 Everett, WA 98201

-4. The academic coordinator will review your supplemental application and transcript(s) for prerequisites to admission/certification into the software engineering program and contact you for next steps.
+An academic coordinator will review your supplemental application and transcript(s) for prerequisites for acceptance/certification into the software engineering program and contact you for next steps.

-5. Pay the WSU tuition deposit, which confirms acceptance of your admission offer.
-NOTE: This deposit is nonrefundable; pay the deposit only after you are admitted/certified into the software engineering program.
+* NOTE: The WSU tuition deposit, which confirms acceptance of your offer, is nonrefundable; pay the deposit only after you are accepted/certified into the software engineering program.

-- SE Supplemental Application Survey will be open Nov.
-15.
+- BSSE Supplemental Application will be open November 15

-- Respond to offers of admission by June 1.
+- Students respond to offers of admission by June 1

 There are scholarships available for WSU Everett Software Engineering students.
 No application is necessary for these departmental scholarships.
 If you are offered a spot in the program, eligibility for these scholarships will be determined based on transfer GPA in the major related courses.
 Students will be notified of their scholarship awards and conditions to receive the award.